Born: Nancy Varela Reil

-Her parents divorced and sometime afterward her mother established a food catering business and later paid off the home, sold it, purchased a different home, sold that one, invested her money and moved into an apartment.
+Her parents divorced and sometime afterward her mother established a food catering business and later paid off their home, sold it, purchased a different home, sold that one, invested her money and moved into an apartment.
 Her mother learned to speak, read, and write English and always prided herself on the fact that she never relied on anyone for financial assistance, not even her own children, “Not one cent,” she said but also taught them to provide for themselves, “Don’t ask me for money, not one cent.”
 At eighty-four she negotiated and purchased a brand new car and gleamed, “I live a glorious life.”

 During the first few years as an agent, Nancy uncovered two serious discrepancies at two different intervals concerning the transfer of home insurance coverage from seller to buyer within the Texas Residential Listing Agreement and the Texas Residential Sales Contract, overlooked by the L B Committee since the documents’ inceptions.
 The discrepancies surfaced during purchase negotiations of two of Nancy’s homes listed for sale.
-After Nancy informed her broker, the Texas Residential Listing Agreement amendment was voted upon during a L B Committee hearing and passed within six months, and when Nancy informed her broker the details of the second discrepancy, the Texas Residential Sales Contract amendment was passed within eight months because legal ramifications to and or between brokers, realtors, sellers, and buyers were highly feasible.
-Nancy was never involved in any type of lawsuit , complaints filed through the Grievance Committee, and was never fined during her entire real estate history.
+After Nancy informed her broker, the Texas Residential Listing Agreement amendment was voted upon during a Lawyer-Broker Committee hearing and passed within six months.
+When Nancy informed her broker the details of the second discrepancy, the Texas Residential Sales Contract amendment was passed within eight months because legal ramifications to and or between brokers, realtors, sellers, and buyers were highly feasible.
+Nancy was never involved in any type of lawsuit or complaints filed through the Grievance Committee, and was never fined during her entire real estate history.
 Nancy's Texas Real Estate License record is publicly posted on the Texas Real Estate Commission website.

 She retired 2010 after forty-two years of working and embarked on a second career, authoring.
-Her goal: encourage all children to read on e-readers ―yet target Mexican American children and young adults to read beyond school requirements by featuring in her ebooks bold, mainstream Mexican American protagonists who persevere through adversity (such as Angela Garza in Moonshiner The Wolf and Ortiz, Garcia, and Ramirez in Monster at My Window and Night Invaders).
+Her goal: encourage all children to read ―yet target Mexican American children and young adults to read beyond school requirements by featuring in her ebooks bold, mainstream Mexican American protagonists who persevere through adversity (such as Angela Garza in Moonshiner The Wolf and Ortiz, Garcia, and Ramirez in Monster at My Window and Night Invaders).
 These characters conform to the contemporary Anglo Saxon culture, the culture that students learn to live by, and the culture that dominates teachings in public schools where most Mexican American students attend.

 Work History Overview